 Failure is common to all of us because we are human.
 Therefore, if we want to serve God and be in the ministry we need to know how to navigate through the failures of life.
-There are many people that are no longer in the ministry because they have failed in some area of their lives.
+One of the devil’s tactics against us is to discourage us and condemn us when we have failed and tried to do something that did not work out.
+There are many pastors who once had strong churches, but have failed in some area, who have become discouraged and want to leave the ministry.
+There are many others that are no longer serve God and follow Jesus because they have failed in some area of their lives.

 Fourthly failure is not final: When we fail it does not mean that we are a failure, but that we have not yet succeeded.
 God said to the children of Israel, “I know the thoughts I have towards you, says the Lord, thoughts of peace and not evil, to give you a future and a hope.”
 (Jeremiah 29:11).
 God is a God of hope!
-The word hope means, “joyful expectation of good things to come.”
-No matter how many times we have failed, God always has a future for us.
-There is always hope, because God is a God of hope.
-Failure does not mean that God has abandoned us, but that He has a better plan for us.
-The Bible says that, “God is able to do exceedingly above all we ask or think.”
+The word hope means, “Joyful expectation of good things to come.”
+No matter how many times we have failed, God always has a good future for us and there will always hope, because God is a God of hope.
+Failure does not mean that God has abandoned us, but that He has a better plan for us and that He “is able to do exceedingly above all we ask or think.”
 (Ephesians 3:20)

-Fifthly, if we have failed, it is important that we try again: We read how David tried to bring the ark back to Jerusalem.
-The first time he tried he failed, but he studied the word of God and learnt how to do it properly.
-He tried again and the ark was brought back to Jerusalem with success.
-(2 Samuel 6) In the New Testament we read, “Let us not grow weary in doing good, for in due season we will reap if we do not give up.”
-(Galatians 6:9) Therefore, if we have failed in the past, we can now sow the correct seed for success, make the right choices and we will reap a harvest of breakthrough and success in due season.
-There are other examples in the Bible of those that failed and tried again.
-For example, God gave Jonah another opportunity to preach after he failed the first time.
+Fifthly, if we have failed, it is important that we try again: We read in 2 Samuel chapter 6, how David tried to bring the ark back to Jerusalem, but failed the first time.
+He then learnt from his failure, found out how to do it the right way and succeeded the second time.
+There are other examples in the Bible of those that failed and tried again: For example, God gave Jonah another opportunity to preach after he failed the first time.
 Joshua conquered the city of Ai when he tried again.
-In Hebrews 12:12 we read, “Therefore, strengthen the hands that hang down and the feeble knees…” In other words, get up and try again!

 Sixthly, it is important how we react to the failures of others: We have a warning in the Proverbs 24:17-18, “Do not rejoice when your enemy falls, and do not let your heart be glad when he stumbles; lest the Lord see it, and it displeases Him, and He turn away His wrath from him.”
 It displeases God when we are glad when others fail.
 It is easy to feel good when someone who we do not like or who is in competition to us fails.
-We should be like David when King Saul, his enemy, failed and died in battle, he honored him and did not have one negative word to say about him.
+We should be careful lest we reap what we sow, and we too fail as they did!
+David is a good example to us.
+When King Saul, his enemy, failed and died in battle, he honored him and did not have one negative word to say about him.

 Keys to conquer failure:

 In Deuteronomy 1:6 God said to the children of Israel, “You have dwelt long enough at this mountain!”
-We need to stop dwelling around our mountains of failures and get up and go forward.
+We too need to stop dwelling around our mountains of failures and get up and go forward.
 Paul said in Philippians 3:13 that we need to, “Forget the things that are behind and press forward to the things which are ahead.”

-It is important to do the things that we are good at doing: We need to ask ourselves the question, “What are our gifts and talents?”
+It is important to do the things that we are good at doing: We need to ask ourselves the question, “What are my gifts and talents?”
 Usually we will succeed when we do things that we are good at doing.
 For example, we should not teach about prayer when we do not know how to pray!
 The Bible says, “Having then gifts differing according to the grace that is given us, let us use them.”
 (Romans 12:6) We should not use the gifts that God has not given us!
 For example, if God has not given us a gift to preach, then we should not preach!

 We must do that which God has called us to do: Some people fail because they do things that God did not tell them to do.
-There are those who have failed in the ministry because God did not call them into the ministry.
+For example, there are those who have failed in the ministry because God did not call them into the ministry.
 This can apply to any area in our lives.
 If God has called us to be a teacher, then we must not become a doctor!
 God said to Isaac, “Dwell in this land and I will be with you and bless you.”
 (Genesis 26:3) When we do what God has told us to do, the blessing will be automatic.

 We must also pay attention to our physical and emotional well being.
 Paul said to the leaders of the Ephesian Church in Acts 16:24, “Take heed therefore unto yourselves, and to all the flock…” Notice, he said, “take heed to yourselves….”
 Just as it is important to take care of God’s church, a church leader must also take care of himself, physically and spiritually.
 We often fail because we are tired, stressed out or we live an un-healthy lifestyle.
 It is important that we take heed to our sleeping habits, our diet and exercise.
 It is easier to be led by the Spirit when we are physically and emotionally healthy!